Skip to main content

 • All motorized vessels must arrive Clean, Drained, and Dry.

-• Motorized water vessels must launch from Tri-Dam approved facilities
+• Motorized vessels must launch from Tri-Dam-approved facilities.

-• Requires screening of all trailered water vessels and must adhere to program requirements (see Banding requirements below).
+• All trailered vessels are subject to inspection and must adhere to program requirements (see Banding Requirements below).

 • To ensure your vessel is properly recorded and eligible for launch, please request a text or digital receipt confirming that your band has been entered into the national database.

-• California Boater Card is required for anyone operating a vessel.
+• A California Boater Card is required for anyone operating a vessel.

-• All watercraft launched in Tulloch Reservoir must display a current Tri-Dam sticker or have an issued day pass.
-This is in addition to the State Department of Motor Vehicles (DMV) sticker that is proof of the State's mussel fee payment.
-See the Sticker Press Release (DOC) for further clarification
+• All watercraft launched in Tulloch Reservoir must display a current Tri-Dam sticker or have an issued day pass from an approved launching location.
+This is in addition to the State Department of Motor Vehicles (DMV) sticker that serves as proof of the State's mussel fee payment.

 • Float tubes